 3.3 Alternate Source of Supply .
 Anything herein to the contrary notwithstanding, Seller may supply the Energy sold to Buyer hereunder from the Facility or any other source, at Seller's sole right and option.
 However, if Seller is supplying the Energy from Market Sources and that supply is interrupted, Seller is obligated to replace the Scheduled Energy or to supply it from the Facility.

-3.4 Availability .
-Unless excused by an event of Force Majeure or Buyer's non-performance, Seller agrees that the Facility shall be capable of supplying the Contract Quantity of Energy to Buyer for at least ninety-two percent (92%) of the Hours in in each Year (prorated for the number of Hours in in the first Year of the Delivery Term) DeliveryTerm), excluding up to 336 Hours of scheduled maintenance of the Facility (which may be performed by Seller in any increments of Hours up to the total of 336 Hours); provided, however, that no maintenance shall be scheduled to be performed during the months of July or August August.
-In the event that the Facility is not available as provided in this Section 3.4 during Hours Scheduled 3.4during HoursScheduled by Buyer and Seller does not deliver Energy from alternate sources as provided in Section 3.3, such failure shall be treated as a Seller’s failure to deliver Energy under the terms of Section 4.6.
+[3.4 Equivalent Availability .
+Unless excused by an event of Force Majeure or Buyer's non-performance, Seller agrees that the Facility shall meet an Equivalent Availability of at least ninety-four percent (94%) during the On-Peak Hours of the Peak Period for each Year (prorated for the number of Hours during such period during the first Year of the Delivery Term) Delivery Term).
+In the event that the Facility is not available as provided in this Section 3.4 during Hours Scheduled 3.4 and Seller does not deliver Energy from alternate sources as provided in Section 3.3, such failure shall be treated as a Seller failure to deliver Energy under the terms of Section 4.6.]

 3.5 Scheduling .